NSB Class 18: NSB Type 18c

 The type 18c was slightly heavier than the previous types and had an enlarged cylinder diameter.
 No compounding was used on the 18c, and was originally built superheaters.
 They were also built by Hamar Jernstøberi.
 They were later replaced by more powerful locomotives in mainline service and were put on branch line services.
 No. 134 was the oldest type 18c in service from 1964 until it was withdrawn in 1968.

 Preservation

 The last NSB type 18c no. 255 locomotive built in 1913 by Hamar Jernstøberi was withdrawn on 25 August 1969 and has since been preserved by the Bergen Technical Museum.
-This locomotive was restored in from 1980 to 1992 by the Norsk Jernbaneklubb and is in service at the Gamle Vossebanen where it is in operation every summer. no. 255 was originally allocated to the Eidsvold – Ottabanen, but was reallocated to the Drammen, Oslo and Trondheim districts, where after the latter it ran the line between Grong and Namsos.
+This locomotive was restored in from 1980 to 1992 by the Norsk Jernbaneklubb and is in service at the Gamle Vossebanen where it is in operation every summer. no. 255 was originally allocated to the Eidsvold – Ottabanen, but was reallocated to the Drammen, Oslo and Trondheim districts, where after the latter it ran the line between Grong Station and Namsos Station.